Tuesday, October 9, 2007

 Tuesday, August 28, 2007

-Although I will be including earlier posts from my LiveJournal account I wanted to mark when I began this blog with a post.
+Although I will be including earlier posts from my now DreamWidth account (formerly @ LiveJournal) I wanted to mark when I began this blog with a post.
 This morning was the Sturgeon Moon eclipse in Pisces which has been discussed at length on many astrological blogs.
 I woke early, not really intending to, but my sleep schedule has been disrupted this month so it seemed something reasonable to do.
 I went out to view this beautiful event, catching the beginning of its waxing phase around 4:45am.
 The morning light of the Sun, just under the eastern horizon, shone off a thin sliver of the Moon, while the shadow of the earth obscured its face with a dusky grey reminding me of the murky depths of a polished obsidian mirror.

 Since I've been studying the Maya Tzolk'in I am regularly astonished at how celestial phenomena can correspond with appropriate symbols in the sequence.
 For example, today is "Ca Lahun Etz' nab" or "Twelve Flint" (which could have specific meanings as a knife or a mirror).
 I have previously interpreted this as a day for self-reflection or self-understanding.
 As this eclipse falls in the beginning degrees of Pisces, interpretations of some astrologers I read online have focused on this same quality of self-reflection.
 I'm not sure what to make of this myself as I come to these realizations out of a pure associative imagination, so I don't always know what is real or even what I believe.
 Do I believe what I see in the mirror or what I already know is true?